San Diego Museum Month February 2026: 20 Best Museums for Kids

 Admission is $24 for adults and $20 for kids, so during Museum Month, it would be $12 for adults and $10 for kids.
 This one does come up for free tickets through the library frequently.

-The San Diego Children’s Discovery Museum (SDCDM) in Escondido is a hidden gem.
+This spot is a hidden gem!
 It’s amazing for babies, crawlers, toddlers, preschoolers, early elementary school-age kids, AND parents.
 It offers space for children to play and learn yet it’s small enough that it’s easy to supervise your children as they explore freely.
 I love that I can interact with my children as they learn through OR sit back and chat with a friend as we both observe our kids.

 I have a whole post about this museum including info on parking, see that here: 7 Tips for Visiting The San Diego Children’s Discovery Museum in Escondido